Netflix (NFLX) Last Update 2/10/26

 Netflix's international growth

 Netflix's international growth has been solid as it has rolled out its service to many markets.
-Netflix has been targeting the Asia-Pacific in a big way, and the market holds a lot of promise for Netflix.
+Netflix has been targeting the Asia-Pacific region in a big way, and the market holds a lot of promise for Netflix.
 Netflix's international subscriber base has grown to nearly 212 million at the end of 2024.
-From a long-term perspective, we believe that Netflix will have close to 260 million international subscribers by the end of our forecast period.
+While Netflix stopped regularly reporting subscriber figures in 2025, it is likely that the International business has been a key driver of momentum.

 Increasing Competition in Online Streaming